 Gilmore Girls: This is also amusing, but somehow, I doubt that I’m in the target audience for this show.

-Friends: I remember really enjoying this show when it first came out (back when i still had television service.
+Friends: I remember really enjoying this show when it first came out (back when i still had television service).
 I particularly enjoyed a lot of the Chandler humor, specifically, the way his tone of voice often failed to match the content of his words.
 He could concede a point with all the conviction of a man declaring absolute victory.
 (That still makes me laugh.)
 And of course, the girls were crush-worthy.
 None of that mattered by the end of the first season though.
-The show was already old, and frankly the Ross character was so far under my skin, the very thought of watching another episode made me a little queasy.
+The show was already old, and frankly the Ross character was so far under my skin that the very thought of watching another episode made me a little queasy.
 I mean, well done to David Shwimmer!
 A lesser actor could not have made me hate his character so much, but I do think I was supposed to like him.
 I just don’t.

 Moni watches friends all the time now.
 I have several episodes memorized, just from chance moments passing through the living room while it plays for the umpteenth time. …Grumble!
 I still laugh at some of the jokes, and I still cringe at others.
 Ross still makes me want to gouge my eyes and ears out with a broken ink pen.